ug1989/preactDemo/README.md

-keep px in style, use rpx !!!
+To keep px in less file, use rpx !!!
-Try with "yarn dev";